Mountain Bike Cycle Camp

 The graded cycle routes vary in skill level from green family and blue beginner routes.
 Once the participants are more confident in their ability towards the end of the week, we also ride some of the red trail sections at Philips Park.

-Summer Mountain Biking Camp
+Autumn Mountain Biking Camp

 PLEASE NOTE: This event is held at The Barn Countryside Centre, Philips Park, Park Lane, Whitefield, M45 7QJ